hama-CS/tetris/README.md

 Possibly a global highscore for daily, weekly and monthly scores.

 # Feel free to request changes or impliment them and I will grant contributer status.

+Here is a test message to aid me learning how to use the git commands and version control.